Pheelbert/battlenetwork/README.md

 * Upgraded Thor and SFML
 * Rewrote AnimationComponent to use latest Thor API
 * Rewrote player movement code to use latest AnimationComponent features
+* Refactored Logger class to queueue and dequeeue logs for use in multithreaded loading screen

 # Author Pheelbert
 Wrote the foundation for the battle engine.
 He wrote the tile-based movement and update system emulating an authentic mmbn player experience.